Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the AKLT Tower as Scars

 Hence we move on to three-site projectors, we again get the same set of projectors $\{\Pi_{[j,j+2]}\}$ in the bulk of the system as the PBC case.
 The common kernel of these projectors can be computed numerically, and we find that

 which was also observed in \cite{yao2022bounding}.
-In App.~\ref{subsec:PsiOBC} we analytically prove an upper bound on the dimension of this kernel, and it appears that the kernel is spanned completely by $\{\ket{\psi_{n,\sigma\sigma'}}\}$, i.e., the four OBC towers of states, and possibly a few extra states such as $\ket{F}$ which might not part of the towers for certain system sizes.
-As an aside, we note that following the ideas discussed in Sec.~\ref{subsec:AKLTscar}, this actually implies the existence of a bond and commutant algebra pair
+In App.~\ref{subsec:PsiOBC} we analytically prove an upper bound on the dimension of this kernel, and it appears that the kernel is spanned completely by $\{\ket{\psi_{n,\sigma\sigma'}}\}$, i.e., the four OBC towers of states, and possibly a few extra states such as $\ket{F}$ which might not be part of the towers for certain system sizes.
+Following the ideas discussed in Sec.~\ref{subsec:AKLTscar}, this actually implies the existence of a bond and commutant algebra pair

 for a generic choice of $h_{[j,j+2]}$.
 In order to limit the kernel to only one of the towers $\{\ket{\psi_{n, \uparrow\uparrow}}\}$, we need additional projectors acting on the boundaries.
 We can start by adding on-site projectors $(\ket{-}\bra{-})_1$ and $(\ket{-}\bra{-})_L$ to the list of three-site projectors $\{\Pi_{[j,j+2]}\}$ in order to ``enforce" only the tower $\{\ket{\psi_{n,\uparrow\uparrow}}\}$ to constitute the common kernel.
 However, we numerically find that some states from the other towers survive, i.e., they are annihilated by the edge projectors, and these states are not eigenstates of the OBC AKLT model (for which, we remind, only states in the tower $\{\ket{\psi_{n,\uparrow\uparrow}} \}$ are eigenstates while the other three towers are generally not eigenstates).
 We then construct left and right two-site boundary projectors and require them to vanish on the towers of states $\ket{\psi_{n, \uparrow\uparrow}}$.
 These are respectively the projectors out of the linear span of the Schmidt states over the sites $\{1, 2\}$ and over the sites $\{L-1, L\}$, and the corresponding subspaces are spanned by the (unnormalized) three states $\{\ket{l_a}_{1,2}, a=1,2,3\}$ and $\{\ket{r_a}_{L-1,L}, a=1,2,3\}$ defined as